Powered by Women First Digital

 Types of Pregnancy Tests

-There are two types of tests – urine and blood – and each has its own level of accuracy.
+There are two types of tests – urine and blood – and each has its level of accuracy.

 Hold the test strip in your urine stream